nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

 Even if you have deleted all Persistent Volume Claims (PVC) in your OpenShift project.
-It is very essential to adjust the approved values for your NERC-OCP (OpenShift) resource allocations to zero (0) otherwise you will be incurring a charge for the approved storage as explained in [Billing FAQs](../../get-started/cost-billing/billing-faqs.md).
+It is very essential to adjust the approved values for your NERC-OCP (OpenShift) resource allocations to zero (0) otherwise you will still be incurring a charge for the approved storage as explained in [Billing FAQs](../../get-started/cost-billing/billing-faqs.md).

 To achieve this, you must submit a final change request to reduce the **Storage Quotas** for "OpenShift Request on Storage Quota (GB)" and "OpenShift